yaal-coop/canaille/doc/tutorial/install.rst

 Get the code
 ============

 As the moment there is no distribution package for canaille.
-However, it can be installed with the ``pip`` package manager.
+However, it can be installed with Python package managers such as ``pip``.
 Let us choose a place for the canaille environment, like ``/opt/canaille/env``.

 .. code-block:: bash